openstack/neutron/doc/source/contributor/policies/blueprints.rst

 Since the spec is not maintained after the feature is implemented, the devref should include a maintained version of the information from the spec.

-If a feature requires OS docs (4), the commit message for the feature patch shall include 'DocImpact'.
+If a feature requires OS docs (4), the feature patch shall include the new, or updated, documentation changes.
 If the feature is purely a developer facing thing, (4) is not needed.